HeardLibrary/workshops/Minecraft/readme.md

 ###Wrapping Up

-* Our goal for our [Dean's Fellow Project](http://www.library.vanderbilt.edu/about/deansfellowsprojects2015.php) is to create a representation of campus in Minecraft.
+* Last year, we sponsored a [Dean's Fellow Project](http://www.library.vanderbilt.edu/about/deansfellowsprojects2015.php) to create a representation of the campus library in Minecraft.
+* What other uses might we find for Minecraft and other forms of educational gaming at Vanderbilt?